crwainstock/mvp/README.md

 ## Introduction

-The Kid Library app is a single-page application built with React, Express, Node, and MySQL and styled with Bootstrap.
-It uses React-Router to enable multiple page navigation.
+The Kid Library app is an application built with React, Express, Node, and MySQL and styled with Bootstrap.
+It uses React-Router to enable multiple page navigation and the Google Books API to access book details and information.

 ## Setup